by Susan Flantzer © Unofficial Royalty 2018

 Family Life

 Nicholas, Alexandra, and their five children lived mostly at Alexander Palace in Tsarskoye Selo, a short distance from St. Petersburg, where they occupied only a part of the several dozen rooms.
-Sometimes they moved to the Winter Palace in St. Petersburg, despite the fact that it was very big and very cold and Tatiana and Anastasia were often sick there.
+Sometimes they moved to the Winter Palace in St. Petersburg, even though it was very large and very cold, and Tatiana and Anastasia were often sick there.
 The children spoke English with their mother, Russian with their father, German with their mother’s relatives, and also learned French.

 Family life was intentionally not as luxurious as we would imagine.
-Nicholas and Alexandra were afraid that wealth would spoil the character of their children.
+Nicholas and Alexandra were afraid that wealth would spoil their children’s character.
 The four sisters got up at eight in the morning and took a cold bath.
 The two elder sisters shared a room as did the two younger sisters.
-The sisters slept on folding army cots, each of which was labeled by the owner’s name, under thick blue blankets decorated with the owner’s monogram.
+The sisters slept on folding army cots, labeled by the owner’s name, under thick blue blankets decorated with the owner’s monogram.
 The tradition of sleeping on folding army cots was started by Catherine the Great for her grandsons.
-The army cots could easily be moved closer to the heat in winter, closer to open windows in the summer, next to the Christmas tree or in the brother’s room.
+The army cots could easily be moved closer to the heat in winter, closer to open windows in the summer, next to the Christmas tree, or in the brother’s room.
 The walls of their rooms were decorated with icons and photographs.

 Last Years

 After working with many physicians to help Alexei, Empress Alexandra turned to mystics and faith healers.
 This led to her close, and disastrous, relationship with Grigori Rasputin.
-Several times he appeared to have brought Alexei back from the brink of death, which further cemented Alexandra’s reliance.
-There were many rumors about the relationship of Rasputin with Alexandra and her children.
+Several times he appeared to have brought Alexei back from the brink of death, further cementing Alexandra’s reliance.
+There were many rumors about Rasputin’s relationship with Alexandra and her children.
 Rasputin’s friendship with the children was evident in some of the messages he sent to them.
-While Rasputin’s visits to the children were, by all accounts, completely innocent in nature, the family was scandalized.
+While Rasputin’s visits to the children were, by all accounts, completely innocent, the family was scandalized.
 To many historians and experts, the Imperial Family’s relationship with Rasputin would contribute greatly to the fall of the Russian monarchy.
 For more information see Unofficial Royalty: Murder of Grigori Yefimovich Rasputin.

 Discovery of Remains and Burial